Skip to main content

 Teaching Credentials

 Liberal Studies graduates who want to teach in elementary school can go on to earn a multiple subjects teaching credential, while those planning to teach at the middle school or high school levels typically earn a single subject credential.
 It usually takes one year to earn a teaching credential, and this includes time serving as a student teacher under the guidance of a mentor teacher.
-SSU’s School of Education offers credential programs in Multiple Subject and Single Subject, among others.
+SSU’s College of Education, Counseling, and Ethnic Studies offers credential programs in Multiple Subject and Single Subject, among others.
 Note that each state has its own requirements for credentialing teachers, so a teaching credential earned in California is only guaranteed to qualify you to teach in California.
 (Note: Students interested in working in early childhood settings in the state of California must obtain a Child Development Permit from the Commission on Teacher Credentialing.)

 Project Management Certification